-The diagnosis of FH in the Polish population is based on adapted criteria from the Dutch Lipid Clinic Network and Simon Broome Register.
-However, the most practical approach in the pediatric population is the framework developed by the Simon Broome Register Group.
+id Clinic Network and Simon Broome Register.
+However, the most practical approach in the pediatric population is the framework developed by the Simon Broome Register Group (Table II).
 These criteria do not account for clinical symptoms in the patient, which rarely appear in children with the heterozygous form of the condition.
 FH is diagnosed in children based on phenotypic criteria, including elevated LDL-C levels and a family history of elevated LDL-C, premature coronary artery disease, and/or positive results of molecular testing.
-Children with TC levels $\geq$ 240 mg/dl ( $\geq$ 6.21 mmol/L) and LDL-C levels $\geq$ 160 mg/dL ( $\geq$ 4.14 mmol/L) have an elevated likelihood of being diagnosed with heterozygous FH (35,39).
+Children with TC levels \geq 240 mg/dl $(\geq 6.21 \text{ mmol/l})$ and LDL-C levels $\geq 160 \text{ mg/dl}$ (≥ 4.14 mmol/l) have an elevated likelihood of being diagnosed with heterozygous FH [30, 37].
 In families where a pathogenic variant has been identified, children should undergo testing even if their lipid profiles appear normal.

 Genetic testing is typically performed using DNA isolated from a peripheral blood sample collected in EDTA tubes.
 However, nucleic acids isolated from buccal swabs can also be used.
-Molecular testing of probands should allow the identification of genetic variants located within all exons and approximately +/-25 intronic nucleotides of LDLR, APOB, and LDLRAP1, fragments of APOB (exon 26: ~c.10438-10757, exon 29: ~c.13009-13301) and APOE (~c.225-521) genes.
+Molecular testing of probands should allow the identification of genetic variants located within all exons and approximately ± 25 intronic nucleotides of LDLR, APOB, and LDLRAP1, fragments of APOB (exon 26: ~c.10438-10757, exon 29: ~c.13009-13301) and APOE (~c.225-521) genes.
 Notably, the test should also enable LDLR copy number analysis to detect large rearrangements within the gene.
 The Human Genome Variation Society nomenclature should be applied to report detected alterations.
 All variants should be interpreted and classified according to the current guidelines of the American College of Medical Genetics and Genomics (ACMG).